3 December, 2020

 If you do not consent to the placement of cookies and other tracking technologies, you may still use our website, but your ability to use some features or areas of our website may be limited.

-As is true of most web sites, we gather certain information automatically and store it in log files.
+As is true of most web sites or applications, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.

 Social Media Features

 Our websites and applications include social media features, such as links to external websites, including Facebook and Twitter, which may collect your personal information if you choose to access these websites.
 The privacy practices of these websites are governed by their respective privacy policies.